How can I receive SNS notifications about Amazon RDS for SQL Server error and agent log events that match a CloudWatch filter pattern?

 - Choose the name of the DB instance that you want to configure CloudWatch metrics for.

 - From the Configuration tab, choose Error under CloudWatch Logs.
 This opens the Logs pane in the CloudWatch console.
-If you don't see a Published Logs section, be sure that you enabled publishing for SQL Server logs to CloudWatch Logs.
+If you don't see a Published Logs section, be sure that you are publishing for SQL Server logs to CloudWatch Logs.

 - From the CloudWatch console navigation pane, choose Log groups.